Before the Bell: What every Canadian investor needs to know today

 Currencies and bonds

-The Canadian dollar was higher early Tuesday as oil prices rose and the U.S. dollar remained mired near its lowest level in 14 months.
+The Canadian dollar was higher early Tuesday as oil prices steadied and the U.S. dollar remained mired near its lowest level in 14 months.
 At last check, the Canadian dollar was holding above 80 cents (U.S.) with a day range of 79.92 cents and 80.29 cents.

 Elsa Lignos, global head of FX strategy for RBC, said in a note that U.S. dollar weakness extended over night, with the euro hitting a two-and-a-half-year high.
 Although weakness in the greenback could subside with month-end selling out of the way, stumbling blocks remain for the currency.